 - If you have allergies, avoid triggers.
 For example, don't exercise outside when pollen counts are high.

-Preparing for an appointment
+Preparing for your appointment

-You're likely to start by seeing your primary care doctor.
-He or she may refer you to a doctor who specializes in asthma (an allergist-immunologist or pulmonologist).
+You're likely to start by seeing your primary health care provider.
+Your provider may refer you to someone who specializes in asthma, such as an allergist-immunologist or a pulmonologist.

 Be prepared to answer the following questions:

-- What symptoms have you experienced?
+- What symptoms have you had?

 - Do they start immediately when you start exercising, sometime during a workout or after?